Kasun1Don/portfolio/README.md

 <img src="./docs/Header.png" width="340"> &nbsp;

-I decided to place a bright eye-catching animatined eliment on the top left of corner of the home screen (header) to bring through my original mood for the website encapsulated on my mood board with the neon orange sunset on the black background.
+I decided to place a bright eye-catching animated element on the top left of corner of the home screen (header) to bring through my original mood for the website encapsulated on my mood board with the neon orange sunset on the black background.
 I believe this shows personality and makes my portfolio stand out from the initial impression.

 A navigation bar will be floating at the top of the viewport on all pages to allow the user to quickly navigate between pages.